 Lviv and Bristol networks in L-space.
 The size and brightness of a node indicate the number of its connections.

 A node degree k is the number of edges that connect it to other nodes.
 That is in L-space the node degree of a stop indicates the number of the stops that are adjacent to it.
 The node degree tells about the importance of the node for the system.
 The accident at a stop with one connection would not cause the transport collapse.
 At the same time, the accident at one of the central stops, where many routes intersect, can stop the operating of the whole system.
 In the context of the overall network, we use the average node degree:

 kavg = ⅀k_i / N,

 where N is the number of nodes in the network.
 The value of kavg is often close to 2 as most of the stops in a network are intermediate stops with two edges.

-The maximal node degrees also have significant differences.
+- The maximal node degrees also have significant differences.
 In Bristol kmax BRS = 25, and in Lviv kmax LWO = 10.
-In other words, the most significant transport node of Bristol has 2.5 more connections than the most significant node on Lviv.
+In other words, the most significant transport node of Bristol has 2.5 more connections than the most significant node in Lviv.

 Network Diameter D